Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Notes:

-Compared with FAT32 or FAT file system, NTFS has better stability and higher security.
+Compared with FAT32 or FAT file systems, NTFS has better stability and higher security.

 Step 4.
-Type Y to confirm you want to wipe hard drive and disk data completely.
+Type Y to confirm you want to wipe the hard drive and disk data completely.

 Step 5.
 Wait until the process ends.
 Format other partitions on the disk using the same steps above.